VLOL3569/projmotion/README.md

 A projectile motion simulator built with pygame that visualizes the physics of projectile motion in real-time.

-## Features

-- **Real-time Physics Simulation**: Simulates projectile motion with gravity, velocity, and trajectory
 - **Interactive Visualization**:
   - Blue ball representing the projectile
   - Trail dots showing the path
-  - Grid overlay for reference
+  - Grid (each grid represents one real life metre) overlay for reference
   - Real-time display of physics parameters
 - **Physics Parameters Display**:
   - Displacement (dx) in meters